강의

 - FAANG and US/domestic company interview preparation scenario and algorithm content 1-year membership provided free

-🔥 Special Learning Materials Promotion 1-Year Membership Free Provision Support
+🔥 Special Learning Materials Promotion: 1-Year Membership Free Support

-• FAANG or US AI companies/ Domestic Naver-Kakao-Line-Coupang-Baedal-Danggeun-Toss interview questions and interview strategies provided
+• FAANG or US AI companies/ Domestic major tech companies interview questions and strategies provided

-• Practical scenario-based system design and algorithm content provision
+• Providing practical scenario-based system design and algorithm content

 We recommend this for the following people

-- Those who want to reach the Silicon Valley Big Tech system design interview level while preparing for employment or job changes in Korea
+- Those in Korea preparing for employment or job changes who want to reach the Silicon Valley Big Tech system design interview level

-- Job seekers/junior developers who lack actual service design/operation & open source contribution experience to include in their resume
+- Job seekers/junior developers who lack real service design/operation & open source contribution experience worth including in their resume

-- Those preparing for a lead/architect position where you need to design new services from scratch
+- Those preparing for a lead/architect position who need to design a new service from scratch

-- Those who have been thinking "I'd like to try challenging myself at a US/global company at least once" but haven't been able to take action
+- Those who have been thinking "I want to try challenging myself at a US/global company at least once" but haven't been able to take action

 Developers & Students

-Big Tech/Global and domestic companies job/career change preparation for developers/university students
+Big Tech/Global and domestic companies job seekers/career changers preparing developers/university students

 Lead Developer & Architect

-Lead/Architect who needs to design new services from scratch
+Lead/Architect who needs to design a new service from scratch

 I'm curious about the design process.

-For those who want to prove their differentiated system design capabilities in interviews
+For those who want to demonstrate differentiated system design capabilities in interviews

-- In interviews, you can define SLO numerically and explain the design by identifying failure/bottleneck points.
+- In interviews, you can define SLOs numerically and explain your design while identifying failure points and bottlenecks.

 - Based on more than 30 real-world system design examples, you can answer scalability and reliability design questions with trade-offs.